Taenia spp.

 - Adults of Taenia taeniaeformis infect only cats and wild felids and are acquired by ingestion of strobilocerci in infected rodents.

-- Other Taenia species are considered less common in domestic cats and dogs in North America although they are occasionally reported (see Stages)
+- Other Taenia species are considered less common in domestic cats in North America although they are occasionally reported (see Stages)

 - In the absence of predation or opportunities for scavenging, infection with Taenia spp. will not occur.